mikes222/mapsforge_flutter/packages/mapsforge_flutter/README.md

 # Credits

 A huge shout-out to the original mapsforge developer for building such an incredible project!

 Also, thanks to Chemnitz University of Technology for implementing indoor map support.

+A big thank you to all of you who uses that library and supports me with ideas, bugfixes, PullRequests and even a coffee!

 # Related Packages